How to Change Columns in Windows 11 Task Manager

 Summary

 Task Manager is a vital tool for monitoring your computer.
 By right-clicking column headers, you can easily add or remove data points to focus on the information you need.
-While most pages allow simple right-click adjustments, the Details page uses a dedicated selection menu to manage its columns.
-Customizing these views allows you to keep a closer eye on your computer’s health and performance.
+Whether you are tracking battery drain via Power Usage or checking NPU activity, customizing these views allows you to keep a closer eye on your computer’s health and performance.
+For more details, visit the official Microsoft documentation.

 Was this guide helpful?